Facilities Update December 2023

 - Add a gymnasium to the current middle school

-- Build a new neighborhood school at Monument Ranch to avoid overcrowding
+- Build a new neighborhood school, which will be school #8 to avoid overcrowding